Prapthi564/AZ500-AzureSecurityTechnologies/Instructions/Labs/guidedlab_LAB_09_ConfiguringandSecuringACRandAKS.md

 In this lab, you have completed:

 - Created an Azure Container Registry.
-- Created a Dockerfile, build a container and push it to Azure Container Registry.
+- Created a Dockerfile, built a container, and pushed it to Azure Container Registry.
 - Created an Azure Kubernetes Service cluster.
 - Granted the AKS cluster permissions to access the ACR.
 - Deployed an external service to AKS.
-- Verified the you can access an external AKS-hosted service.
+- Verified that you can access an external AKS-hosted service.
 - Deployed an internal service to AKS.
-- Verified the you can access an internal AKS-hosted service.
+- Verified that you can access an internal AKS-hosted service.

 ## You have successfully completed the lab